dscho/pagefind-xkcd-demo/content/comics/2011-7-20-standards.md

   Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit.
 img: https://imgs.xkcd.com/comics/standards.png
 ---
-HOW STANDARDS PROLIFERATE

-(See: A
+[Caption above the panels:]

+How Standards Proliferate

-C chargers, character encodings, instant messaging, etc.)
+(See: A/C chargers, character encodings, instant messaging, etc.)

-SITUATION:
+[A text-only panel.]

+Situation:

 There are 14 competing standards.

+[Cueball and Ponytail stand facing each other.]

-Geek: 14?!
+Cueball: 14?!
 Ridiculous!
 We need to develop one universal standard that covers everyone's use cases.

-Fellow Geek: Yeah!
+Ponytail: Yeah!

+[Another text-only panel.
+The word "Soon:" appears in its own box at the upper left of the panel.]

 Soon:

-SITUATION:
+Situation:

 There are 15 competing standards.